-We further compared the data from participants left at 12 months to the whole group of participants at baseline, See Table 1.
-There was a significant reduction in the number of participants having primary treatment at 12 months compared to baseline.
+Table 1).
+There was a significant reduction in the number of participants having primary treatment at 12 months compared with baseline.
 We could not find any other significant differences between the data from participants at 12 months and at baseline.